Hunting game birds and deer with dogs in Victoria

 Hounds can only be used to hunt Sambar Deer in season.

-The Wildlife (Game) Regulations 2012 ensure the use of dogs for hunting game is humane and safe and any impacts on other users of public land are minimised.
+The Wildlife (Game) Regulations 2012 (the regulations) ensure the use of dogs for hunting game is humane and safe and any impacts on other users of public land are minimised.

 - Border Terrier